krallnyx/Rain_SMS_Alert/README.md

 a semi-column

 In addition to those 2 variables, you also need to set your latitude/longitude, your account SID and the phones number to use

+This script is optimized to work on PythonAnywhere